Skip to main content

 Once your credit cards are active, you can define both the credit card ledger account and the clearing (transit) account for the export.

-Setting: Creditor-Based Booking of Credit Card Transactions
+Setting: Creditor-Based Posting of Credit Card Transactions

+With this option, credit card expenses in the export are treated as creditor-based entries.
+In DATEV, the expenses are recorded through the creditor account of the respective business partner.
 The subsequent credit card charge is posted against the credit card account, before the settlement is made through the clearing account.

-Comparison: Standard vs. Creditor-Based Booking
+Comparison: Standard vs. Creditor-Based Posting

 Aspect

-Standard Booking (direct)
+Standard Posting (direct)

-Creditor-Based Booking
+Creditor-Based Posting

 Posting logic